 This is the Waterloo game serious students of the end of an era have been looking for.
 The 2011 Annual will be a landmark of historical gaming.
 Make sure you get yours now!

 Bonus Game Included: In 1921, Billy Mitchell's bombers sank a German submarine, destroyer, light cruiser, defunct US battleship... and the "unsinkable" dreadnought Ostfriesland.
 While the US Military worked hard to avoid the implications, other nations were paying attention.
 The British were the first to put those implications into action, when, in 1940, their almost absurdly obsolete Swordfish torpedo bombers (known to pilots as "the Stringbag,") made a devastating attack on the Italian fleet in harbor at Taranto.
 The Japanese were paying attention.
-Now you can too, with "Terrible Swift Swordfish," our painfully-titled (but fun!) solitaire game available as a bonus with Beyond Waterloo.
-Complete with full-color 11" x 34" map, 108 colorful, mounted die-cut counters, and the simple charts and rules you need to aim to do better than the Royal Navy.
+Now you can too, with "Terrible Swift Swordfish," our painfully-titled (but fun!) bonus solitaire game in this Annual.
+Complete with full-color 17" x 22" map, 108 colorful, mounted die-cut counters, and the simple charts and rules you need to aim to do better than the Royal Navy.

 Beyond Waterloo and the 2011 ATO Magazine Annual

 Design - John Prados